roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Prominent display of the current challenge and word stem or rack
 - Game-type specific input areas adapted for each mode
 - Consistent design language across all game types
+- Clear visual feedback for hint activation and display
+- Keyboard shortcut reminders for enhanced usability

 ### 4.5 Feedback System
 - Real-time feedback on user inputs